frbl/OnlineSuperLearner/application-roadmap.md

 1. Add summary measures in wide form (lags, variance, mean, etc).
 1. Wait / simulate the minimal number of measurements needed from a single time series
 1. Using all these measurements, we estimate the density for q_w given w-, (g given g-), and q_y given y-.
 (If a dist is binary, we don't have to estimate its distribution, but we still can using Oleg's package, for consistency.
 The same goes for if a variable is discrete.)
+1. SuperLearning will be done to estimate the densities.
+That is, we use several different estimators for estimating the densities (currently we only use logistic regression).
+We will also fit the number of bins that best resembles our data.
 1. Now, using these densities, we generate a number of draws, using the scheme you sent earlier, in order to get the counterfactual distribution (j is time of intervention, tau is time of response) :
 ``` R
 result <- 0